fmalee/symfony-docs-cn/components/polyfill_apcu.rst

     single: APC
     single: Components; Polyfill

-Symfony Polyfill / APCu 组件
+The Symfony Polyfill / APCu Component
 =====================================

     This component provides ``apcu_*`` functions and the ``APCUIterator`` class to users of the legacy APC extension.

-安装
+Installation
 ------------

 .. code-block:: terminal